ofmla/seiscope_opt_toolbox_w_ctypes/README.md

 ```
 It is also possible to build the library in static form and the `tests` programs by changing the `mode` flag.
 The full set of modes are: `static-gnu`, `static-gnu-debug`, `static-intel`, `static-intel-debug`, `shared-gnu`, `shared-gnu-debug`, `shared-intel`, `shared-intel-debug`, `tests-gnu`, `tests-gnu-debug`, `tests-intel`, `tests-intel-debug`.
 The modes should be self-explanatory: shared, static and tests are the modes for building (in realese, optimized form) the shared and static versions of the library and the test programs, respectively.
 The other 3 modes are the same, but in debug form instead of release one. -gnu use the GNU gfortran compiler while -intel the Intel one.

 A simple bash script `build.sh` is also provided for building the seiscope optimization toolbox with gfortran using [FoBiS](https://github.com/szaghi/FoBiS).
 It creates the library in static form, as originally designed as well as the tests programs.
+This option can be used if the user is only interested in the fortran librray.

 Install sotb-wrapper
 -----